-Here are six reasons you may need to take additional supplements:
+There are six reasons why you might need additional supplements:

-- Athletic performance – you may need to enhance performance for training, such as by taking liquid carbohydrase for long-distance running.
+- You need to enhance athletic performance, such as taking liquid carbohydrates for long-distance running.